c4554ndr4/Small-projects/README.md

 Some small, practice neural networks I built so I could understand backpropogation calculus better.
 These only use numpy functions, not machine learning libraries, so they are not very powerful.
 I started with examples with one layer and built up to the xor neural net.

 Xor Neural Net (python):
-A CNN that learns the xor bit operation using 2 fully connected layers.
+An NN that learns the xor bit operation using 2 fully connected layers.